Kentucky school system closes after ‘transportation disaster’ leaves kids on buses and in schools for hours – KION546

 By Amy Simonson and Raja Razek, CNN

-(CNN) — The largest school system in Kentucky closed schools Thursday and Friday following what the superintendent called a “transportation disaster” that left some children on buses until just before 10 p.m.
+(CNN) — The largest school system in Kentucky closed schools through August 15 following what the superintendent called a “transportation disaster” that left some children on buses until just before 10 p.m.
 Wednesday, the first day of school.

 “I saw some incredible instruction.
 Kids excited, families excited, new school buildings, and to have it end with the transportation disaster that we had last night was truly unacceptable.
 And once again, I apologize for that,” he said in the video post.